poorna-siva12/Automatic-People-Detection-and-Counting/README.md

 ## Contact

-If you have any questions, suggestions, or collaboration opportunities, please feel free to reach out to me at [poornasiva1@gmail.com](mailto:poornasiva1@gmail.com).
+If you have any questions, suggestions, or collaboration opportunities, please feel free to reach out to us at [poornasiva1@gmail.com](mailto:poornasiva1@gmail.com) or [sandeepkumarptkm@gmail.com](mailto:sandeepkumarptkm@gmail.com).

 ---
 **Note**: The sample output image (`sample_output.png`) is a representative example and does not reflect real-world data or sensitive information.
 The image is provided for demonstration purposes only.